This page has information on travelling to Ghana.

 The Government of Ghana also advise that all arrivals should have valid insurance.
 It is more important than ever to get travel insurance and check it provides sufficient cover.
 See the FCDO’s guidance on foreign travel insurance.

-Transit passengers, except where they will remain in the airport throughout or those who were diverted to Accra for an emergency, will also be subject to mandatory COVID-19 testing as outlined above.
+Transit passengers, except where they will remain in the airport throughout or those who were diverted to Accra for an emergency, will also be subject to mandatory COVID-19 protocols as outlined above.

 Your passport should be valid for a minimum period of 6 months from the date of entry into Ghana.